-There may have been a few pieces left in stock back in 2019 of the American made 501 jeans, but the iconic garment is no longer being sourced or produced in the United States.
+There may have been a few pieces left in stock back in 2019 of the American-made 501 jeans, but the iconic garment is no longer being sourced or produced in the United States.

 Cemented as Time Magazine’s “fashion item of the 20th century”, he 501 dates back to the wake of the California Gold Rush back in 1873.
-The closure of Cone Mills’ White Oak plant in 2017 forced the company to look for a replacement before deciding to switch to Kaihara Mills in the spring of 2019 but the American made 501’s production was already in decline.
+The closure of Cone Mills’ White Oak plant in 2017 forced the company to look for a replacement before deciding to switch to Kaihara Mills in the spring of 2019, but the American-made 501’s production was already in decline.

 Alternative Jean Options Made in the USA

 While Levi Strauss Jean Co products are no longer made in America, we can only hope that they will return to domestic manufacturing practices.
-If you are in the market for jeans that are American made with unbeatable quality and a buttery-soft feel, you don’t have to look much farther.
+If you are in the market for jeans that are American-made with unbeatable quality and a buttery-soft feel, you don’t have to look much further.
 Below, we’ve listed some of the most enviable jean manufacturers that provide high-quality products at affordable prices.
 The best part?
 Each and every item from these vendors is 100% and proudly made in America.

 American Giant: American Giant was founded with the mission of bringing quality back to the American fashion scene.
-Bayard Winthrop was experiencing a constant dissatisfaction with the quality of current clothing options.
+Bayard Winthrop was experiencing constant dissatisfaction with the quality of current clothing options.
 He did what any entrepreneur would do, do it himself.
 American Giant has a wide variety and multiple lines for both men and women.
 Their company’s focus embraces simplicity and directly combats the concept of fast fashion.

-If you’re looking to purchase an all American made pair of jeans, we have an excellent article on our favorite jeans made in the USA.
+If you’re looking to purchase an all-American made pair of jeans, we have an excellent article on our favorite jeans made in the USA.

-That does it for this article, if you own a pair of Levi’s that you bought recently, comment below where they are made so everyone else can know!
-If you have any questions regarding where Levi jeans are made let us know in the comments below.
+That does it for this article.
+If you own a pair of Levi’s that you bought recently, comment below where they are made so everyone else can know!
+If you have any questions regarding where Levi jeans are made, let us know in the comments below.

 Hi, my name is Kevin and I’m from Pittsburgh, Pennsylvania.
 Choosing products made in America is important to me because it supports local economies, creates jobs, helps the environment, and ensures ethical labor practices.
 I also find that American made products are usually of higher quality so although they’re a little more expensive, you save money in the long run.
 Before starting this website I was in the USMC infantry and nowadays I work on this website as a hobby.